 The Plan is not intended to and does not cover or provide any Medical Services or benefits that are not Medically Necessary for the diagnosis and treatment of the Health Plan Member.
-United Healthcare determines whether the services are Medically Necessary on the basis of the terms, conditions, and criteria established by the Plan as interpreted by the state, and as set forth in medical guidelines.
-The State's interpretations of the Plan shall be communicated to United Healthcare by such means as may be agreed upon between them including, but not limited to, the appeals process set forth in Section XIII below and the final determination of DSGI on behalf of the Plan.
+Aetna determines whether the services are Medically Necessary on the basis of the terms, conditions, and criteria established by the Plan as interpreted by the state, and as set forth in the medical guidelines.
+The State's interpretations of the Plan shall be communicated to Aetna by such means as may be agreed upon between them including, but not limited to, the appeals process set forth in Section XIII below and the final determination of DSGI on behalf of the Plan.

-Claims for benefits are to be sent to United Healthcare.
+Claims for benefits are to be sent to Aetna.
 Sometimes medical providers make a mistake and over charge for the service.
-Please report any suspected billing errors to United Healthcare.
+Please report any suspected billing errors to Aetna.